jashpatel4533/Capstone2021/README.md

 6. yarn

 Setup:
+First thing setup node.js server.

-First thing you need to do get the webpack boilerplate and replace the webpack.config with my config file.(make sure the path is correct in the config file) linux command:
+You need to do get the webpack boilerplate, add my files in that repository  and replace the webpack.config with my config file.(make sure the path is correct in the config file)

+Linux command:
 1. yarn or npm
 2. yarn run start or npm run start